DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Experimental Results

 \section{Experimental Results}

-In this section, we empirically validate the performance of our algorithm and the claim that our tighter privacy analysis of Algorithm~\ref{alg:dpcda} provides a stricter privacy guarantee than~\cite{lee2019synthesizing} for a given utility.
+\textbf{Experimental Setup. }In this section, we empirically validate the performance of our algorithm and the claim that our tighter privacy analysis of Algorithm~\ref{alg:dpcda} provides a stricter privacy guarantee than~\cite{lee2019synthesizing} for a given utility.
 For generating synthetic dataset according to Algorithm~\ref{alg:dpcda}, we consider three diverse and well-known datasets -- the MNIST dataset~\cite{lecun1998gradient}, the FashionMNIST dataset~\cite{xiao2017fashion}, and the CIFAR-10 dataset~\cite{krizhevsky2009learning}.
+Note that the proposed DP-CDA framework conforms to the standard $(\epsilon, \delta)$-Differential Privacy formulation, as stated in Theorem~\ref{theorem1}.
+To ensure an unbiased evaluation of data utility, the synthetic datasets generated by DP-CDA were used to train models, which were then tested on the original (non-synthetic) test sets of MNIST, FashionMNIST, and CIFAR-10.
+These experiments were conducted under different privacy parameters to assess the effectiveness of the proposed framework in maintaining a favorable privacy-utility balance.
 As mentioned before, we intend to train a neural network with the synthetic data generated by Algorithm~\ref{alg:dpcda}, and then evaluate the performance of the model on the test partition of the corresponding real dataset for different order of mixture $l \in \{1, 2, 4, \ldots, 512\}$ and noise levels $(\sigma_x, \sigma_y)$.
 From Theorem~\ref{theorem1}, we note that the overall privacy budget $\epsilon$ depends on both $l$ and $(\sigma_x, \sigma_y)$.
-For the neural network model, we consider a shallow Convolutional Neural Network (CNN).
+For the neural network model, we consider a shallow convolutional neural network (CNN).
 The details of the architecture of the CNN are provided in Table~\ref{table:cnn-model}.

-Note that, our model includes batch normalization and dropout to enhance training stability and reduce overfitting, i.e., robust for image classification tasks.
-We utilized the Adam optimizer with an initial learning rate of 0.001, and employed a learning rate scheduler to adjust the learning rate as needed.
-As mentioned before, we recorded the accuracies on the original test partition of the base dataset, which is unmixed and noise-free.
+Note that our model includes batch normalization and dropout to enhance training stability and reduce overfitting, i.e., robust for image classification tasks.
+We chose to implement the Adam optimizer, setting an initial learning rate of 0.001, and employed a learning rate scheduler to adjust the learning rate as needed.
+As mentioned before, we recorded the accuracies on the original test partition of the base dataset, which is unmixed and noise-free.\\